jdossgollin/lab-guide/docs/tools/overview.md

 This is how we learn!

 !!! attention
-    This section is still under construction
+    This section is intended to be a collaborative, living document.
+    Please share suggested changes!

+If you're interested in learning these tools, Fondren library offers a [Data at Rice Workshop](https://library.rice.edu/services/data-and-donuts-courses).